100 prisoners problem: Monty Hall problem

 The success of the strategy is based on building a correlation between the successes and failures of the two players.
 Here, the winning probability is 2/3, which is optimal since the first player cannot have a higher winning probability than that.
 In a further variant, three prizes are hidden behind the three doors and three players have to independently find their assigned prizes with two tries.
 In this case the winning probability is also 2/3 when the optimal strategy is employed.

 Odd number of tries

 Instead of having to find their number within the first 50 tries, the test could be finding the number within the 50 odd-numbered tries, 1, 3, ..., 97, 99.
 Any individual prisoner has a 50% chance of finding their own number on an odd-numbered try.
 The main strategy will work for all the prisoners if the permutation of the prisoners contains only cycles of odd length.
 For 100 prisoners the probability that all will succeed using the main strategy is approximately 7.9589%, which is substantially better than the probability (1/2)^{100} that would be obtained if each prisoner opened drawers independently at random.

+100 prisoners for 100 days

+The prisoners are allowed to open 1 to 99 drawers and either all must find their own number or all must miss their number.
+They have to do so 100 times in 100 consecutive days.
+If it is just one day and the prisoners opt for not finding their numbers, i.e. each prisoner opens just the drawer labeled with their own number, they all succeed with probability 36.79%.
+However, trying this 100 times in a row leads to a success rate of nearly 0%.
+But when each prisoner opens 99 drawers by following the main strategy, they all have a 100% success rate, as the only case where one prisoner does not find their number is a permutation with a single cycle of length 100 and then all prisoner get the same result.